 Plus what's next for the OS

-Do you have the latest version?
-We’ll show you how to check what version of Android you have, what the latest version offers, how to update, and what’s next for Android.
+This guide will show you how to check what version of Android you have, what the latest version offers, how to update, and what’s next for Android.

 Although the first Android versions didn’t have code names, you may remember that for a long time, each Android version was known by dessert names:

 - Cupcake (Android 1.5)